mikejac/node-red-contrib-google-smarthome/README.md

 7. Enable Request-Sync API using [these instructions](https://developers.google.com/actions/smarthome/create-app#request-sync).

 #### Add Report State
-The Report State feature allows a cloud integration to proactively provide the current state of devices to the Home Graph without a `QUERY` request.
+The Report State feature allows the nodes in this package to proactively provide the current state of devices to the Home Graph without a `QUERY` request.
 This is done securely through [JWT (JSON web tokens)](https://jwt.io/).

 1. Navigate to the [Google Cloud Console API & Services page](https://console.cloud.google.com/apis/credentials)
 2. Select **Create Credentials** and create a **Service account key**